Monday, May 26, 2008

 As the very first sentence of the work clearly states in rather straightforward language and grammar, the work is meant to reveal what is about to occur.
 It's not written to confound, nor to encrypt, and even when symbolizing, not to leave the reader clueless as to what those symbols represent.
 The Revelation is not the biblical equivalent of a Rubik's cube.
 It's written to the general audience of God's people, and it should be understandable to that audience.

-So, the opening statement of the work precludes every preterist and every futurist interpretation of the prophecy.
-Only a historicist interpretation can clear even the first sentence of the work intact.
+So it appears that the opening statement of the prophecy precludes every preterist (by dating) and every futurist (by definition) interpretation of the work.
+Only an historicist interpretation can clear the very first sentence of the work intact!

 Some historicists have interpreted the letters to the seven churches as describing, symbolically, seven epochs of the Church Age, starting from the Apostles and ending with the Return of Christ.
 Whereas that approach at least understands the historical implications of the prophecy, there's nothing in the text or context that demands interpreting it that way.
 These were churches extant at the time of writing, all at once in real time and were addressed for more transparent reasons, it seems to me, than as symbols for epochs unhinted at in the text.